HB-952

 Maryland House Bill 952 — Consumer Protection – Companion Chatbots – Regulation

-Imposes safety, disclosure, data, and reporting obligations on operators of companion chatbot platforms available to Maryland users.
-Requires operators to establish and publish protocols for preventing self-harm, suicidal ideation, and sexually explicit content for minors, with crisis referral to the Maryland Behavioral Health Crisis Response System and the 988 Suicide and Crisis Lifeline.
-Requires developers to provide persistent and dynamic AI identity warnings.
-Limits data collection to what is reasonably necessary and prohibits using emotional state or mental health vulnerability data to increase engagement.
-Requires operators to maintain a complaint system with a 3-day review timeline and report complaints to the Office of Suicide Prevention.
-Violations are unfair, abusive, or deceptive trade practices under the Maryland Consumer Protection Act, and companion chatbots are treated as products subject to strict product liability.
-The act takes effect October 1, 2026.
+Imposes safety, disclosure, data, and reporting obligations on operators of companion chatbot platforms available to users in Maryland.
+Requires operators to establish and publish protocols preventing self-harm, suicidal ideation, and sexually explicit content (especially for minors), and to refer users expressing self-harm or suicidal ideation to crisis service providers.
+Mandates clear and conspicuous AI identity warnings through both static persistent on-screen labels and dynamic pop-up warnings at interaction start, hourly, and on user inquiry.
+Limits personal data collection to what is reasonably necessary and prohibits using emotional state or mental health vulnerability data to increase engagement.
+Requires operators to maintain a complaint system with 3-day review timelines.
+Annual reporting to the Office of Suicide Prevention begins March 1, 2027.
+Violations are unfair, abusive, or deceptive trade practices under the Maryland Consumer Protection Act, and chatbots are treated as products subject to strict product liability.

 Summary

-Imposes safety, disclosure, data, and reporting obligations on operators of companion chatbot platforms available to Maryland users.
-Requires operators to establish and publish protocols for preventing self-harm, suicidal ideation, and sexually explicit content for minors, with crisis referral to the Maryland Behavioral Health Crisis Response System and the 988 Suicide and Crisis Lifeline.
-Requires developers to provide persistent and dynamic AI identity warnings.
-Limits data collection to what is reasonably necessary and prohibits using emotional state or mental health vulnerability data to increase engagement.
-Requires operators to maintain a complaint system with a 3-day review timeline and report complaints to the Office of Suicide Prevention.
-Violations are unfair, abusive, or deceptive trade practices under the Maryland Consumer Protection Act, and companion chatbots are treated as products subject to strict product liability.
-The act takes effect October 1, 2026.
+Imposes safety, disclosure, data, and reporting obligations on operators of companion chatbot platforms available to users in Maryland.
+Requires operators to establish and publish protocols preventing self-harm, suicidal ideation, and sexually explicit content (especially for minors), and to refer users expressing self-harm or suicidal ideation to crisis service providers.
+Mandates clear and conspicuous AI identity warnings through both static persistent on-screen labels and dynamic pop-up warnings at interaction start, hourly, and on user inquiry.
+Limits personal data collection to what is reasonably necessary and prohibits using emotional state or mental health vulnerability data to increase engagement.
+Requires operators to maintain a complaint system with 3-day review timelines.
+Annual reporting to the Office of Suicide Prevention begins March 1, 2027.
+Violations are unfair, abusive, or deceptive trade practices under the Maryland Consumer Protection Act, and chatbots are treated as products subject to strict product liability.

 Enforcement & Penalties